-Responsibility of this Public Agency
+Responsibility of this Agency

-Public agencies can only contract with private agencies that have been approved by the State Board of Education for the placement of students with disabilities.
-Part B funds cannon be used to pay for services from unapproved private agencies.
+Local school districts can use Part B funds to pay for services provided by private agencies that have been approved by the State Board of Education.
+Part B funds cannot be used to pay for services from unapproved private agencies.

-2. CHILDREN ENROLLED BY THEIR PARENTS IN PRIVATE SCHOOLS WHEN FAPE IS AT ISSUE school or facility if this public agency made FAPE available to the student and the parents elected to place the student in a private school or facility.
-However, this public agency shall include that student in the population whose needs are addressed consistent with 34 CFR 300.131-300.144 that are outlined in this section.
+2. CHILDREN ENROLLED BY THEIR PARENTS IN PRIVATE SCHOOLS WHEN FAPE IS AT ISSUE

+- A. This agency is not required to pay for the cost of education, including special education and related services, of a child with a disability at a private school or facility if this agency made FAPE available to the child and the parents elected to place the child in a private school or facility.
+However, this agency shall include that child in the population whose needs are addressed consistent with 34 CFR 300.131-300.144 that are outlined in this section. - B. Disagreements between a parent and this agency regarding the availability of a program appropriate for the child and the question of financial responsibility are subject to the due process procedures.